Yungblud teases special "surprise" to mark Valentine's Day

-Yungblud is set to offer up a special surprise this evening in celebration of Valentine’s Day.

-The Doncaster artist – aka Dom Harrison – took to Twitter yesterday (February 13) to post a pair of images in which he is seen standing next to a piano.
+Harrison had previously teased that he had a special “surprise” for fans on social media, posting a pair of images in which he’s standing next to a piano.

-“lil v day surprise for you coz im lonely as fuck,” he captioned the snaps, adding that all would become clear today (February 14) at 6pm GMT.
+“lil v day surprise for you coz im lonely as fuck,” he captioned the snaps.

 lil v day surprise for you coz im lonely as fuck. tomorrow 6pm (bst).🖤🩸🖤 pic.twitter.com/aANQP07wXO